nyin01/lariat_mapping_test/README.md

       -n, --ref_introns         BED file of all introns in the reference genome -m, --ref_repeatmasker    BED file of repetitive elements from repeatmasker

-An directory named `[output_base_name]_lariat_mapping` will be created in `output_dir`.
+A directory named `[output_base_name]_lariat_mapping` will be created in `output_dir`.
 Upon completion of the pipeline, this directory will contain a tab-separated results file with lariat read info called `[output_base_name]_lariat_reads.txt`.

 ## Pipeline Workflow

-1. The `map_lariats_top.py` script prepares the directories and scripts for the lariat mapping run.
-This script will read the settings and read file information from the command line arguments, and generate scripts in `larmap_out/scripts` for mapping each of the sample's read one and read two files.
-Each read's script is titled `larmap*[output_base_name]\_[R1/R2].sh`.
-In addition, it creates a `bash_all.sh` script that runs each of the bash scripts upon execution.
-Logs will be written in `larmap_out/logs/top_log.out`.

-2. The `bash_all.sh` script runs all the individual bash scripts, which execute the mapping algorithm.

-   Each `larmap*/sh` scirpt will:

-        - Activate the `larmap_env` conda virtual environment
-        - Make a directory under `larmap_out/output` named `[output_base_name]*[R1/R2]`
-        - Run the `map_lariats.sh` script on the read file.
-This will produce three files in the read output directory: `[output_base_name]*[R1/R2]_total_reads.txt` (one line file containing count of linearly-aligned reads from read file), `[output_base_name]_[R1/R2]_fivep_info_table.txt` (intermediate file containing info on the mapping of the 5'SS sequences to the unmapped reads), and `[output_base_name]_[R1/R2]\_final_info_table.txt` (results file containing candidate lariat reads obtained after mapping the 5'SS trimmed reads to the 3'SS region sequences).
+1. `larmap_run.sh` calls `map_lariats.sh` sequentially for the read one (R1) and read two (R2) FASTQ files.
+This will produce three files in the output subdirectory for the read file:
+  - `[output_base_name]*[R1/R2]_total_reads.txt` (one line file containing count of linearly-aligned reads from read file)
+  - `[output_base_name]_[R1/R2]_fivep_info_table.txt` (intermediate file containing info on the mapping of the 5'SS sequences to the unmapped reads)
+  - `[output_base_name]_[R1/R2]\_final_info_table.txt` (results file containing candidate lariat reads obtained after mapping the 5'SS trimmed reads to the 3'SS region sequences).
-        - Output logs to its own log file within the `larmap_out/logs/child_logs` directory.

     The mapping script `map_lariats.sh` will:

-        - Align reads to the reference genome with bowtie2 and create a BAM file of the unmapped reads with samtools
+        - Align reads to the reference genome with bowtie2; save mapped read count and proceed with unmapped reads
         - Convert the unmapped reads bam file to FASTA format with samtools
-        - Build a bowtie2 index of the unmapped reads
+        - Build a bowtie2 index of the unmapped reads FASTA file
-        - Align a fasta file of 5'SS to the unmapped reads index
+        - Align a FASTA file of 5'SS to the unmapped reads index
-        - Trim reads with 5'SS alignments and write trimmed reads to fasta file
+        - Trim reads with 5'SS alignments and write trimmed reads to FASTA file
         - Align the trimmed reads to a Bowtie2 index of 3'SS regions
-        - Take the mapped reads from step 6 and create an output file containing candidate lariat reads
+        - Take the mapped trimmed reads from and create an output file containing candidate lariat reads

 3. The `merge_filter_lariats.py` script loads intron and gene information from provided annotation files, combines the mapping results from each sample's read one and read two files, and performs post-mapping filtering before outputting the final lariat mapping results.